itjustbong/itjustbong/README.md

 ## WHO AM I❓
 Hi there, I'm Bong.
 I'm IN *AI convergence (SSU UNIV) and Co-founder & developer of Start-Up<br /><br />

-- 🗼 I'm in charge of DEV and Co-founder in a platform-based StartUp.
+- 🗼 I'm in charge of DEV in a platform-based StartUp.
 - 🌱 I’m currently exploring Python, Javascript with a big interest in Web(React, NodeJS, MonogoDB ...). <br />
 - 🤔 My interests are Web, AI Robot and developing some useful and cool stuff xD<br />
 - 💼 I want to make everything(changes, money etc..) <br />
-- 📫 Email me at [qhdgkdbs@gmail.com] or [seung-woo.bong@sground.me].
+- 📫 Email me at [qhdgkdbs@gmail.com].
 <br />

 ## 🧑🏻‍💻 Languages and Tools